r3d-b3ryl/microsoft-365-docs-pr.ja-JP/microsoft-365/compliance/create-apply-retention-labels.md

 - SharePoint

-- Microsoft 365 groups (both the group site and group mailbox in Outlook on the web)
+- Microsoft 365 group site for Teams

 Use the following sections to understand how to apply retention labels.